whatbirdisthat/coffeething/README.md

       "test": ".\\node_modules\\.bin\\nodeunit test"
     }

 Problem is, I couldn't get `nodeunit test\\*.*` to work.
-That means no expando, and we only get `*.coffee` in our suite when we run `npm test`.
-The way around this is explained below, in Windows World, with WebStorm, by associating the filetype `*.litcoffee` with a watcher.
+Because it's not a shell glob, we only get `*.coffee` in our suite when we run `npm test`.
+The way around this, in Windows World with WebStorm, is by associating the filetype `*.litcoffee` with a watcher.

+Or just don't use windows.

 /